statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 2.1.Every crew member with assigned emergency duties shall be familiar with these duties before the voyage begins.

-2.2.On a ship engaged on a voyage where passengers are scheduled to be on board for more than 24 h, musters of the passengers shall take place within 24 h after their embarkation.
+2.2 On a ship engaged on a voyage where passengers are scheduled to be on board for more than 24 h, musters of newly-embarked passengers shall take place prior to or immediately upon departure.
 Passengers shall be instructed in the use of the lifejackets and the action to take in an emergency.

-2.3.Whenever new passengers embark, a passenger safety briefing shall be given immediately before sailing, or immediately after sailing.
+2.3 Whenever new passengers embark, a passenger safety briefing shall be given immediately before departure, or immediately after departure.
 The briefing shall include the instructions required by regulations 8.2 and 8.4, and shall be made by means of an announcement, in one or more languages likely to be understood by the passengers.
-The announcement shall be made on the ship's public address system, or by other equivalent means likely to be heard at least by the passengers who have not yet heard it during the voyage.
-The briefing may be included in the muster required by paragraph 2.2 if the muster is held immediately upon departure.
+The announcement shall be made on the ship’s public address system, or by other equivalent means likely to be heard at least by the passengers who have not yet heard it during the voyage.
+The briefing may be included in the muster required by paragraph 2.2.
 Information cards or posters or video programmes displayed on ships video displays may be used to supplement the briefing, but may not be used to replace the announcement.
 3. Drills

 3.1.Drills shall, as far as practicable, be conducted as if there were an actual emergency.

 3.2.Every crew member shall participate in at least one abandon ship drill and one fire drill every month.
 The drills of the crew shall take place within 24 h of the ship leaving a port if more than 25% of the crew have not participated in abandon ship and fire drills on board that particular ship in the previous month.
 When a ship enters service for the first time, after modification of a major character or when a new crew is engaged, these drills shall be held before sailing.
 The Administration may accept other arrangements that are at least equivalent for those classes of ships for which this is impracticable.

+3.3.
+Crew members with enclosed space entry or rescue responsibilities shall participate in an enclosed space entry and rescue drill to be held on board the ship at least once every two months.

-3.3.Abandon ship drill
+3.4.Abandon ship drill

-3.3.1.Each abandon ship drill shall include:
+3.4.1.Each abandon ship drill shall include:

 .1summoning of passengers and crew to muster stations with the alarm required by regulation 6.4.2 followed by drill announcement on the public address or other communication system and ensuring that they are made aware of the order to abandon ship;